Community spread of Omicron is driving Covid-19 surge in Mumbai and Delhi, data confirms

 Finally, there is evidence that the Omicron variant of the coronavirus is driving the unprecedented surge in Covid-19 cases in Mumbai and Delhi.

 Genome sequencing by the Brihanmumbai Municipal Corporation has found that 141 of 375 Covid-19 samples randomly collected from Mumbai residents between December 21 and 22 had an Omicron infection.
-This means the new variant accounts for 37.6% of the sequenced samples.
+The new variant accounts for 37.6% of the sequenced samples, as first reported in Scroll.in.
 None of the infected people had any travel history, officials said.

 “This shows Omicron is spreading at the community level,” additional municipal commissioner Suresh Kakani told Scroll.in.

-In Delhi, the state health minister Satyendar Jain told reporters that 46% of 115 Covid-19 samples sequenced in Delhi had Omicron.
-These included samples taken from international travellers at the airport, as well as local residents who had no travel history or contact with travellers.
+In Delhi, the state health minister Satyendar Jain said 54% of Covid-19 samples sequenced in Delhi had Omicron.
+These included samples taken from international travellers as well as local residents who had no travel history.

-Singh said due to the surge in new cases the government had “issued instructions to all hospitals to keep stock of medicines ready for the next three months”.
+Jain said due to the surge in new cases the government had “issued instructions to all hospitals to keep stock of medicines ready for the next three months”.

 Both the cities have seen an explosion in Covid-19 cases recently, with daily cases growing 20-fold in Delhi and 10-fold in Mumbai in the past fortnight.